-Peanut Labs is one of literally hundreds of paid survey sites out there but is Peanut Labs a scam you need to stay away from, a safe and legit money making opp or just a time-wasting exercise?
+Peanut Labs is one of the hundreds of paid survey sites out there but is Peanut Labs a scam you need to stay away from, a total time-waster or a safe and legit side hustle?

-But determined not to be beaten, I’m still hopeful that newer and better online paid surveys sites will pop up that actually pay you a decent amount.
+But determined not to be beaten, I’m hopeful more paid surveys sites like Swagbucks will pop up that actually pay you a decent amount.

-People love giving their opinions and PeanutLabs.com gives you a way of sharing your honest thoughts and feedback with big name brands in return for rewards.
+We all love giving our opinions and PeanutLabs.com gives you a way of sharing your honest thoughts and feedback with big name brands in return for rewards.

 - They have over 3 million panelists and growing